-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

 Coverage

-Google leases its coverage from Sprint, T-Mobile, and U.S. Cellular in the U.S. and uses Three's network in Europe and Asia.
-Its 4G LTE coverage extends throughout most of the U.S., though parts of the Midwest only receive 3G and 2G speeds (there's essentially no 4G coverage in Montana of Wyoming).

-Using the three big cellular networks in the U.S., Project Fi will move you from carrier to carrier depending on how strong the 4G LTE signal is.
+Google leases its coverage from Sprint, T-Mobile, and U.S. Cellular in the United States.
+Its 4G LTE coverage extends throughout most of the U.S. with greater coverage on phones designated Designed of Fi.
+Using the three big cellular networks in the U.S., Google Fi will move you from carrier to carrier depending on how strong the 4G LTE signal is.
 Fi analyzes your location to see which one is fastest and will bounce you around as necessary so that you're always at maximum speeds.

 International coverage

-As mentioned, Project Fi relies on the Three network for coverage in Europe and Asia.
-One of the best parts of any Project Fi plan is the fact that you can use your data in more than 135 countries just like you would at home — no roaming charges.
+As mentioned, Google Fi relies on the Three networks for coverage in Europe and Asia.
+One of the best parts of any Google Fi plan is the fact that you can use your data in more than 200 countries just like you would at home — no roaming charges.

-Project Fi plans
+Google Fi plans

-Project Fi's plans are about as straightforward and simple as it gets for mobile plans.
+Google Fi's plans are about as straightforward and simple as it gets.

-You start off with "The Basics" for $20 a month.
+You start with "The Basics" for $20 a month.
 This gets you unlimited domestic talk and text (including SMS and MMS), unlimited international texting, tethering, and the free data-only SIM card.
 You can also make calls and texts across all of your devices.

 After you sign up for the basics, you add 4G LTE.
 It's $10 per GB of data.
-That data works in over 135 just like it does at home.
+That data works in over 200 countries, just like it does at home.
 If you buy a certain amount of data but don't use it all within your billing period, you'll be refunded for the amount you don't use, at the rate of about 1 cent per MB.

-If you go over your monthly data allotment, no biggie — you'll just get billed at the rate of $10/GB.
+If you go over your monthly data allotment, no biggie — you'll just get billed at the rate of $10/GB until 6GB.
+At 6GB, Google Fi will not charge you any longer for more data, but it may reduce speeds at 15GB of usage.
+Speeds can be restored for $10/GB if you want.

-If you'd like to add on friends and family, you can do so with Project Fi Group plans, and they get a $5 discount on The Basics.
+If you'd like to add on friends and family, you can do so with Google Fi Group plans, and they get a $5 discount on The Basics.

-Best phones to use with Project Fi
+Best phones to use with Google Fi

-The one catch (maybe?) with Project Fi is that it only supports Google phones.
-It makes sense; why wouldn't Google want you to use its phones on its network?
-Luckily, some of Google's phones are some of the best Android phones around.

-The Google Pixel is handily the best Google phone you can buy, which is why it received an Android Central Choice Award and is a favorite among our editors.
-It's software is excellent, it's got a great build, and it's camera is among the upper echelon of smartphone cameras.
+Google has expanded the number of phones compatible with Fi greatly.
+Google Fi even supports most newer models of iPhones in case you have a dedicated Apple fan on your phone plan.

+Click here to see if your phone is compatible with Google Fi

+For the complete Google Fi experience, you will need to use a phone designated Designed for Fi.
+This includes the best coverage by allowing the phones to connect to the best available tower from Fi's partners.
+Check the coverage map to see the difference in coverage.

+The Google Pixel 3 is Designed for Fi and is one of the best phones you can buy.
+The entire Pixel 3 family works completely with Google Fi and will work well with the network no matter which phone fits you best.
+With great software, fast updates, and some of the best cameras you can get on a phone the pixel 3 lineup has a phone for everyone.

-Here are all the phones that work with Project Fi:
+Here are all the phones that are Designed for Fi:

 - Google Pixel